victormartins/dotfiles/help/keybindings.md

 ## GitMessenger
 Type :GitMessenger to show the commit msg for the line under the cursor

+## GBrowse
+- Select one or more lines and type :GBrowse to open the browser on that spot
+- In vim-fugitive, select a commit and type :GBrowse to open it in the browser

 ## Utils
 ### Print HTML
 With a document open and syntax run command `:TOhtml`.